thomas-borrel/white-paper/white-paper.md

 # Network Participants

-tea’s mission is to empower open-source communities and ensure their contributors are supported as they create the tools that build the Internet.
+tea’s mission is to enhance the sustainability and integrity of the software supply chain by allowing open-source developers to capture the value they create.
 In this white paper, we distinguish participants through their contributions.
 Some may contribute code or verify contributed code.
 Others may provide economic value to support developers and their reputation.